fransbernhard/fwd15_mimi_lundberg_exjobb/README.md

 ```

 ### Visual regression testing with backstop.js
 Project uses backstopJS to visually present edits to client.
-Navigate to magdenmagden/node_modules/backstopjs/ in terminal and run:
+Navigate to *magdenmagden/node_modules/backstopjs/* in terminal and run:

 ```
 $ npm run reference
 ```

 this will generate a folder in *magdenmagden/backstopdata* called "bitmaps_reference" that contains images of projects current state.
-Then, when you have made edits, run:
+After you've made edits, run:

 ```
 $ npm run test
 ```

-this will generate another folder in *magdenmagden/backstopdata* called "bitmaps_test".
-Inside that folder, there will be a date-named folder with the differences and your browser will automatically open and display those differences to you.
+this will generate another folder called "bitmaps_test" and inside there will be a date-named folder with the differences and your browser will automatically open and display comparisons from initial state to edited state.

 #### Activate eslint
 To activate eslint - go to webpack.config.js file and comment in the "eslint-loader" section.